Tc2r1/Kotlin/Udacity/DesignForEveryone/README.md

 an incorrect password or network error is a great way to make an application more accessible.

 We should not use hardcoded colors because this makes it hard for color blinded individuals.

+### Dark Mode

+Android supports Dark Theme, it uses the theme attributes to switch the UI to DarkMode.
+To enable Dark Theme, we switch from Light Theme to Day N Night.